 The Company's Bylaws establish an advance notice procedure for the nomination, other than by or at the direction of the Board of Directors or a committee thereof, of candidates for election as directors, as well as for other stockholder proposals to be considered at shareholders meetings.
 Notice of stockholder proposals and directors nominations must be given timely in writing to the Secretary of the Company before the meeting at which such matters are to be acted upon or directors are to be elected.
-Such notice, to be timely, must be stockholder proposals and elections to be held at the annual meeting, not less than 60 days before the date of the meeting at which the director(s) are to be elected or the proposal is to be considered, however if less than 70 days notice or prior public disclosure of the date of the scheduled meeting is given or made, notice by the stockholder, to be timely, must be delivered or received not later than the close of business on the tenth day following the earlier of the day on which notice of the date of the meeting is mailed to stockholders or public disclosure of the date of such meeting is made.
+Such notice, to be timely, must be received at the principal executive offices of the Company with respect to stockholder proposals and elections to be held at the annual meeting, not less than 60 days before the date of the meeting at which the director(s) are to be elected or the proposal is to be considered, however if less than 70 days notice or prior public disclosure of the date of the scheduled meeting is given or made, notice by the stockholder, to be timely, must be delivered or received not later than the close of business on the tenth day following the earlier of the day on which notice of the date of the meeting is mailed to stockholders or public disclosure of the date of such meeting is made.